Josef Terboven: Repression and crimes against humanity

 Terboven established multiple concentration camps in Norway, including Falstad concentration camp near Levanger and Bredtvet concentration camp in Oslo in late 1941.
-At one of these camps on 18 July 1942 the Beisfjord massacre took place – the murder of hundreds of Yugoslavian political prisoners and prisoners of war by German and Norwegian concentration camp guards.
-Some 288 prisoners were shot to death and many others were burned to death when the barracks were set on fire.
+At one of those camps on 18 July 1942 the Beisfjord massacre took place, the murder of hundreds of Yugoslavian political prisoners and prisoners-of-war by German and Norwegian concentration camp guards.
+Some 288 prisoners were shot to death, and many others were burned to death when the barracks were set on fire.
 Terboven had ordered the massacre a few days earlier.
-In July 1942 at least one German guard assigned to the Korgen prison camp was killed.
-The commandant ordered retribution: execution by gunfire for "39 prisoners at Korgen and 20 at Osen"; in the days that followed, Terboven also ordered retribution: around 400 prisoners shot and killed in various camps.
+In July 1942, at least one German guard assigned to the Korgen prison camp was killed.
+The commandant ordered retribution: execution by gunfire for "39 prisoners at Korgen and 20 at Osen";.
+In the days that followed, Terboven also ordered retribution, and around 400 prisoners shot and killed in various camps.

-From 1941, Terboven increasingly focused on crushing the Norwegian resistance movement which engaged in acts of sabotage and assassination against the Germans.
-On 17 September 1941, Terboven decreed that special SS and Police Tribunals would have jurisdiction over Norwegian citizens who violated his decrees.
-These were summary proceedings with the accused provided no adequate defense.
-The trials were not open to the public and the proceedings were not published.
-Sentences were carried out shortly after being pronounced, with no right of appeal.
+From 1941, Terboven increasingly focused on crushing the Norwegian resistance movement, which engaged in acts of sabotage and assassination against the Germans.
+On 17 September, Terboven decreed that special SS and Police Tribunals would have jurisdiction over Norwegian citizens who violated his decrees.
+They were summary proceedings with the accused provided no adequate defense.
+The trials were not open to the public, and the proceedings were not published.
+Sentences were carried out shortly after they were pronounced with no right of appeal.
 It is estimated that some 150 individuals were sentenced to death by these tribunals.
-Many more were sentenced to long terms at hard labor.
+Many more were sentenced to long terms of hard labour.